Neuro Linguistic Programming

 - Influencing mood by understanding different people’s communication styles

-The principles of NLP are modelled on what successful people do, so understanding and using these techniques will help you be happier and more successful.
+- The principles of NLP are modelled on what successful people do, so understanding & using these techniques will help you be happier & more successful.
 That’s why we use them.

-NLP was created by two men, a linguist, John Grinder, and a mathematician, Richard Bandler.
-They modelled great communicators and influencers, particularly Milton Ericsson, a renowned hypnotherapist.
-NLP is used to great effect in therapy (e.g. in hypnosis) and even by stage hypnotists who demonstrate the power of influencing the subconscious*.
+NLP was created by two men, a linguist, John Grinder, & a mathematician, Richard Bandler.
+They modelled great communicators & influencers, particularly Milton Ericsson, a renowned hypnotherapist.
+NLP is used to great effect in therapy (e.g. in hypnosis) & even by stage hypnotists who demonstrate the power of influencing the subconscious*.

-Clean language is an NLP technique based on the belief that we all have a very personal view on the world and, as a coach, it’s all too easy to introduce ‘our stuff’ into how we communicate with clients which can contaminate their models or view of their world.
-In coaching this can undermine rapport, making it harder to support and work with clients in their best interest whereas clean language can enrich a coaching session powerfully and quickly.
+Clean language is an NLP technique based on the belief that we all have a very personal view on the world & as a coach, it’s all too easy to inadvertantly introduce our own view or stuff’ into the process or allow it to get in the way in how we communicate with, and support, clients which can contaminate their models or view of their world.
+In coaching this can undermine rapport, making it harder to support & work with clients in their best interest whereas clean language can enrich a coaching session powerfully & quickly.

-Clean language does not mean that our language and gestures don’t influence because almost all language influences in some way.
-It means we should work 'from' a client's perspective and systems of understanding.
+Clean language does not mean that our language & gestures don’t influence the rpocess or client because almost all non & verbal communication influences in some way.
+It simply means we should work ‘from’ a client’s perspective & systems of understanding.

-Example: If we asked a question during coaching – ‘What does that look like’ or ‘what do you think about that?’ these sound like general open questions and yet they have subtle restrictions on a client's ability to respond because of their perception of the ‘visual’ or the ‘cognitive’ respectively.
+Example: If we asked a question during coaching – ‘What does that look like?’ or ‘how does that sound to you?’ these appear to be general open questions & yet they have subtle restrictions on a client’s ability to respond because of their perception of the ‘visual’ or the ‘auditory’ respectively.

-Such phrasing builds assumptions and disempowers the coaching.
-Entering the world and metaphor of a client means allowing them to explore their own potential in ways that mean most to them.
+Such phrasing builds assumptions into & disempowers communications & coaching.
+Entering the world & metaphor of a client means allowing them to explore their own potential in ways that mean most to them.